 The first direct airline deal announced for the Max 10 involved TUI Group, which ordered 18 of Boeing’s biggest narrowbody.
 Along with the 737 Max, TUI Group holds unfilled orders for four 787-9 Dreamliners.
 The group also carries options for 50 Max jets and converted 10 to the Max 10.
 The Group will take delivery of its first 737 Max aircraft in January 2018.

 A still bigger airline order came from India’s SpiceJet, which signed an MOU for 40 Max 10s, split evenly between new orders and conversions of a previous Max order.
 SpiceJet’s orderbook covers 155 Boeing Max jets.

 Appearing at a Boeing press briefing with McAllister, SpiceJet CEO Ajay Singh thanked Boeing for helping it out of financial trouble in 2014, both in words and with the new order.
 He said Airbus approached SpiceJet with an aggressive offer for A320neos, but Singh said he ultimately chose the “better airplane and a better partner.”

 Singh described the Max 10’s seating capacity of 230 as “absolutely brilliant,” particularly for India’s capacity-constrained airports in Delhi and Mumbai.

-Boeing saved the biggest Max 10 commercial announcement of the day for late in the afternoon, when Indonesia's Lion Air committed to 50 of the new airplanes valued at $6.42 billion at list prices.
+Boeing saved the biggest Max 10 commercial announcement of Day 1 for late in the afternoon, when Indonesia's Lion Air committed to 50 of the new airplanes valued at $6.42 billion at list prices.
 Already one of the largest 737 operators in the world, Lion Air has so far placed firm orders for 201 Max jets.
 I also serves as the launch customer for the Max 9, while its Malaysian subsidiary, Malindo Air, took delivery of the first Max 8 in May.